awsdocs/aws-systems-manager-user-guide/doc_source/OpsCenter-remediating.md

 ## Working with associated runbooks<a name="OpsCenter-remediating-associated-runbooks"></a>

-After you execute a runbook from an OpsItem, the runbook is automatically associated with the related resource of that OpsItem for future reference and easy execution\.
+After you run a runbook from an OpsItem, the runbook is automatically associated with the related resource of that OpsItem for future reference and easy execution\.
 Associated runbooks are ranked higher than others in the **Runbooks** list, as shown in the following\.

 ![\[An associated runbook in an OpsItem\]](http://docs.aws.amazon.com/systems-manager/latest/userguide/images/OpsItems_automation_associated_runbook.png)